nav9/MultiTaskingShell/README.md

 Project specification :
 -----------------------
-The shell supports the following features:
+The shell was to support the following features:

 * Internal and External commands
 * Command Line Interface